ritschmaster/emacs.d/README.md

 * Multimedia
  * A full setup for EMMS, including a script to access EMMS without an open Emacs frame
+ * Includes a setup for the music player demon
+* File sharing
+ * A simple setup for rtorrent
 * You can fully use it without a running X server!

 ## Requirements